ravin972/ravin972/README.md

 </p>

 <p align="center">
-  Thanks for stopping by! 😄
+  Thanks for stopping by the way! 😄
 </p>